Am Olam: South Dakota

 Many of the families that were part of the colony that failed in Louisiana moved on to South Dakota and founded the first settlement there, called Cremieux.
 Cremieux was less economically communal than some other Am Olam settlements: there was private land ownership but some financial sharing of the colony's agricultural corporation.
 Decision-making processes were cooperative: they needed a two-thirds majority to approve commercial decisions.
 Harsh environmental conditions, a fourteen-mile distance to the closest railroad, and widespread lack of agricultural experience led to the economic failure of the colony and foreclosure of most homes in Cremieux by 1885.

 Also in South Dakota, The Bethlehem Yehudah colony employed different strategies than the Cremieux colony.
 Instead of individual families working their own plots of land, Bethlehem Yehudah was made up of only young, single men and they were more socialist minded, working all of their land communally.
 A year and a half later, in an attempt to combat economic challenges, they privatized their land, but the colony still failed shortly after.

 Kansas

 Inspired by Sholem, an agricultural colony that began in New York in 1837 and lasted for about a decade, many of the Jews that arrived in the 1880s moved further West, in search of empty land.
 The first colony founded in Kansas was named Beersheba.
 It was founded in 1882 in Hodgeman County in Southwestern Kansas by twenty-four families of Russian Jews.
 They broke ground and built sod homes and a sod synagogue.

 Another colony, named Montefiore, was founded by fifteen families in Pratt County in 1884.
 Due to intense drought in its first two years, most of the residents left and moved to New Jersey.
 The most successful community in Kansas, named Lasker, was founded in 1885 and grew to a population of 200 by 1887.
 However, it also succumbed to drought by 1891.

+New Jersey

+In 1882, Am Olam members created the Alliance, New Jersey colony and named it after Alliance Israélite Universelle, who purchased the land.
+The colony was originally settled by 43 Jewish families who were fleeing pogroms and antisemitism in the Russian Empire.
+Because Alliance had a train stop, fertile soil and a sewing factory, it was more successful than most others.
+Some of the original Am Olam founding families still own land in the area.
+Other former Jewish agricultural colonies in south New Jersey include Vineland, New Jersey and Rosenhayn, New Jersey.